Skip to main content

 You can toggle a flow on or off from three different places in Fanaura:

 Open a launch and look at the flow cards under each cycle stage.
-Each flow card includes a small toggle indicator.
-Click the flow card to access its toggle.
-This is convenient when you are reviewing a specific launch and want to quickly manage which flows are active for each stage.
+Each card includes a toggle indicator.

 What Happens When You Toggle ON